 Belize - Reef and Rainforest Adventures in the Mayan Heartland

-Belize prides itself of having the second largest Barrier Reef in the world which skirts the whole length of the country and supports a vast number of patch reefs, shoals and beadlike chain of over 1,000 islands known as ‘Cayes’.
+Belize prides itself of having the second largest Barrier Reef in the world.
+It skirts the whole length of the country and supports a vast number of patch reefs, shoals and a beadlike chain of over 1,000 islands known as ‘Cayes’.
 Huge expanses of mangrove forests protect most of the coast and much of the Cayes.
 The Cayes are quite unique and offer a great base for divers, snorkelers, marine biologists and beach bums alike.
 Three large coral atolls, which lie outside the barrier reef are a mecca for divers.
 The continental shelf ends dramatically and the ocean beyond drops by over 10,000 feet.

 The central interior, with its rainforest covered limestone mountains riddled with caves, rivers, and waterfalls, offers adventures of a different kind.
 Hiking, riding, nocturnal guided nature walks, spelunking and canoeing are just a few possibilities.
 For botanist, naturalists, and birdwatchers the vast natural diversity of this country is a treasure to behold.